ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.6.png" alt="linearly separable data">

-Then, for each e-commerce event, let's calculate the conversion rate by landing page.
-Let's start with the `view_item` event:
+For each e-commerce event, we’ll calculate the share of paths (per landing page) that contain that event.
+I’ll refer to this as a “conversion rate” for brevity, but it’s a path-level share, not a session or user conversion rate.
+Let’s start with `view_item` event:

 ```R
 view_item_conv_rate <-